 Even if you’re not a fan of architecture, there is something uniquely interesting about the buildings designed by the famous Spanish architect Antoni Gaudí.
 Casa Batlló and Casa Milàare, homes to the Batlló and Mila families respectively, are both located just off Passeig de Gràcia within a 10 minute walk of each other.

 Casa Milà was the last building Gaudí worked on before dedicating himself to the Sagrada Familia and is considered one of the most impressive buildings of the Modernisme.

 Having been under construction for over a decade, the Sagrada Familia was Gaudi’s most famous piece of work and remains one of the top attractions in Barcelona.
 After taking over the design of the temple, Gaudi continued to work on the project until he died and is now buried there.

 Construction began in 1882 and is expected to be complete in 2026.
 It features 18 towers, each represents a religious figure with the largest tower representing Jesus.

 Top Tip: Being Barcelona’s top attraction means it is always crowded.
-Book your ticket in advance online to avoid waiting in the queues, arrive at least 10 minutes before your time slot.
+Book your ticket in advance to skip the queue at the Sagrada Familia and arrive at least 10 minutes before your time slot.

 If you’re a football fan, this is the one for you.
 Visit the stadium of FC Barcelonas legendary football team, home to Ronaldinho, Messi, and Rivaldo.
 It is the largest football stadium in Europe and hosted the summer 1992 Olympics.